 Pub.
-1141 prohibits advertising on Form W-2.
-You must not include advertising on any copy of Form W-2, including coupons providing discounts on tax preparation services attached to the employee copies.
+1141 prohibits advertising on Form W-2 and envelopes containing Form W-2.
+You must not include advertising on any copy of Form W-2, including coupons providing discounts on tax preparation services attached to the employee copies, or on an envelope containing any copy of Form W-2.
 See Pub.
 1141 for further information.